-Trainees should become familiar with contentious work and gain a full understanding of the skills and practice of resolving disputes, including settling, mediation and adjudication, in a fair, cost-effective and timely way that meets client needs.
+RSLs must become familiar with contentious work and gain a full understanding of the skills and practice of resolving disputes, including settling, mediation and adjudication, in a fair, cost-effective and timely way that meets client needs.

-Trainees should be given opportunities to observe and/or assist in resolving disputes so that they will understand the need to:
+RSLs should be given opportunities to observe and/or assist in resolving disputes concerning the law of England and Wales, or where a dispute could ultimately end up before a court of England and Wales.
+This will help them to understand the need to: